jannsta1/blog_ecological_restoration/readme.md

 ## essential features
 - create proper account(s) for the blog login and postgresdb --> add a dev database as well?
-- make sure that the impact map is working
 - remove blog comments
 ## desirable features
 - establish how to backup the data / export blog to e.g. json